-Some types of cancer have large numbers of receptors on their surface called epidermal growth factor receptors (EGFRs).
+Certain cancer cells have large numbers of receptors on their surface called epidermal growth factor receptors (EGFRs).
 When the receptors are activated they trigger the cancer cells to divide and grow.
 Cetuximab locks on to the EGFRs.
 This stops them from stimulating the cancer cells to divide and grow.
 It may also make the cancer cells more sensitive to chemotherapy and radiotherapy.

 When cetuximab is used